Roles and Policies#

 How Policies Work#

-OSMO determines if a role has access to an action by checking if the role has a policy that matches the action.
+OSMO determines if a role has access to perform an operation by checking if the role has a policy that matches the requested action and resource.

-OSMO evaluates each policy the user has access to (based on their roles) and checks if the action matches any of the policies.
-Each policy is evaluated independently.
+GET /api/workflow/123becomesworkflow:Read) and a resource (e.g.,pool/my-pool).Evaluates each policy the user has access to (based on their roles) and checks if the action and resource match.

 Action Format#